Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

     print("Time emulation: %.2f milliseconds" % ((d2-d1)*1000))
 ```

-Finally, the emulation function.
-This function will follow the next process, it will read the opcodes from the memory pointed by the current `program counter` register, it will disassembly that instruction, then we will tell Triton to apply the semantic of the instruction calling its function `processing`, and finally we will advance the pointer to the next instruction.
+Finally, let's take a look at the emulation function.
+This function follows the following process:

+1. It reads the opcodes from the memory pointed to by the current `program counter` register.
+2. It disassembles the instruction.
+3. It tells Triton to apply the semantics of the instruction by calling its `processing` function.
+4. It advances the pointer to the next instruction.

+Here is the code for the emulation function:

 ```python
 def emulate(ctx, pc):